 0:00 [m.
 1]--Lines 1-2 (A).
 The pattering

 rather hesitantly in the two-bar introduction, the right hand

 establishing its pattern of playing after the beats.
-These rising lines become
+These

-shifts from 6/4 to 9/4 time, which enables the lengthening of
+line shifts from 6/4 to 9/4 time, which enables the lengthening of

 the first syllables of “Tropfen” and “Regengüsse.”
 The vocal

 “Regengüsse.”
 The phrase makes a motion to the “dominant”

-The pattering accompaniment arches up and back down after the voice,
+there.
+The pattering accompaniment arches up and back down

-is set in 9/4 time, as was the second.
+line is set in 9/4 time, as was the second.
 The lengthened

 0:25 [m.
 13]--Lines 5-6 (B).
 The music slides

 ihr,” remain unexpectedly in the previous 9/4, and are

 consequently lengthened.
-The right hand harmonies are more full, and include
+The right hand harmonies are more

-like the fifth, begins with a 9/4 bar on “laßt ihrs.”
+line, like the fifth, begins with a 9/4 bar on “laßt ihrs.”

 It also moves to D minor, but now begins with a more dissonant

-“diminished

-sie mich entlassen” are repeated, leading to a climax.
+“will sie mich entlassen” are repeated, leading to a climax.

 D-flat.
 This time, the second syllable of “entlassen” is